petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-views/using-data-set-view-actions.md

 1. Return to the New Item Action window and paste the URL in its field.

-   If you use the action as it is now, users will be redirected to the same editing page referring to the same document regardless of the entry they are trying to edit.
+   If you use the action as it is now, users are sent to the same editing page referring to the same document regardless of the entry they are trying to edit.

-   That is not a behavior you want.
-Instead, you should make the URL as universal as possible and parameterize values to guarantee that each action will point to a specific entry's URL.
+   Since you don't want that, you should make the URL as universal as possible and parameterize values to guarantee that each action points to a specific entry's URL.

 1. To make the URL more universal, you can start by finding and deleting the initial address (`http://localhost:8080`).